We may earn a commission when you buy through links in our articles. Learn more.

 BPM: Bullets Per Minute

 BPM earns a spot on this rhythm games list based purely on the fact that it does something very different with the genre.
-Rather than mashing buttons to the right rhythm or letting synaesthesia wash over you, BPM ports the music and melody over to a retro-style FPS rogue-like, where you blast demons to smithereens to the tune of wailing guitars.
+Rather than mashing buttons to the right rhythm or letting synesthesia wash over you, BPM ports the music and melody over to a retro-style FPS rogue-like, where you blast demons to smithereens to the tune of wailing guitars.

-Among the many things BPM does right are its boss fights, which offer a huge step up in challenge with attack patterns to learn and evasive maneuvers you’ll need to pull in time with the soundtrack.
+Among the many things BPM does right are its boss fights, which offer a huge step-up in challenge, with attack patterns to learn and evasive maneuvers you’ll need to pull in time with the soundtrack.

 The player brandishing a pistol at a humanoid robot in Pistol Whip, as a strange sci-fi alien ship hovers close behind and fires off a stream of bullets.